Navigo Week Pass Overview

-Smart card for week/month pass valid on bus, metro, RER, Ile-de-France (Transilien) trains (Not TGV)
+Smart card for Paris train week/month pass valid on bus, Metro, RER, Ile-de-France (Transilien) trains (Not TGV).
+Also available as a Navigo Day Pass as of January 1, 2018.

-On sale up until Thursday, midnight.
-Next week’s pass, on sale from Friday morning onwards.
-(In the past, the Navigo weekly train pass for the current week stopped selling at Wednesday midnight, but this has been moved to Thursday midnight. -Thanks Douglas for the heads-up.)
+You can buy Navigo passes for the current week up until Thursday, midnight.
+Next week’s Navigo pass is on sale from Friday morning onwards.
+(In the past, the Navigo weekly train pass for the current week stopped selling at Wednesday midnight, but this has been moved to Thursday midnight.)

-Navigo Month pass price, valid from the first day of the month through till last day of the month (as of January, 2015)
+Navigo Month pass price, valid from the first day of the month through till last day of the month ()

 Monthly Navigo Passes are on sale from the 20th day of the preceding month.
 For example, if it’s January 20, you can purchase and apply February Navigo Monthly pass validity to your Navigo card and it will be good up through to February 28/29 (depending on leap year, oh why did I choose a month that has varying length for an example).